Get our Beginner's Guide to Prostate Massage and 15% off your order.

 Mental Health Awareness and Suicide Prevention

 Mental health is becoming less and less stigmatized, but it is still so prevalent that it will likely impact everyone at some point in their lives.
-Although certain populations like those who identify as LGBTQIA+ are at an increased risk, mental health doesn’t discriminate.
+Although certain populations, like those who identify as LGBTQIA+ are at an increased risk, mental health doesn’t discriminate.

 Any money and awareness garnered from Movember continue to reduce the stigma around seeking help for mental health.
 Until we can be open and vulnerable about our struggles, no matter who we are or what we look like, we still have a lot of work to do.

 Mental health issues can be mild or far more significant and can even lead to suicidal ideation (thoughts of suicide) or suicide attempts.
 However, not everyone going through those struggles will be obvious.
-The Movember Foundation uses the acronym “ALEC” as a way to help identify people who may need help:

 - A Is for “Ask.”
 Ask the people in your life if you notice anything “off” or different.
 They may say they’re “fine,” but trust your instinct.